-During the quarter, the Company entered into an option agreement with Liberty Gold Corp. ("Liberty"), whereby Liberty can earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$15,000 received) in cash payments to the Company over three years.
+In 2012, the Company entered into an option agreement with Liberty Gold Corp. ("Liberty"), whereby Liberty can earn a 60% interest in the McCord Gold Property by incurring US\$600,000 in exploration expenditures and making US\$85,000 (US\$35,000 received) in cash payments to the Company over three years.
+During the year Liberty exceeded their US\$150,000 work requirement.
+Liberty has also now completed their US\$20,000 payment due on December 31, 2012 and has elected to continue with their option in 2013.

-The McCord property is located in the eastern extension of the Livengood gold district and immediately adjoins International Tower Hill's ("ITH") Livengood Property on the eastern side.
+The McCord Property is located in the eastern extension of the Livengood Gold District and immediately adjoins International Tower Hill's ("ITH") Livengood Property on the eastern side.
 The McCord claims were located to cover the stream catchment area for two encouraging gold anomalies (110 and 61 ppb gold) in stream sediment samples collected from McCord Creek in 1982 and re-analysed by the State of Alaska Division of Geological and Geophysical Surveys ("DGGS") in 2005.
-The Livengood district has not been glaciated and therefore the stream sediment gold anomalies are interpreted to represent a source area within the McCord Creek drainage catchment.
+The Livengood District has not been glaciated and therefore the stream sediment gold anomalies are interpreted to represent a source area within the McCord Creek drainage catchment.